mautic/mautic-documentation/pages/05.Campaigns/01.Creating Campaigns/docs.en.md

 ![Image showing the New Campaign screen](new-campaign.gif)
 4. Enter a name and a brief description for your Campaign.
 5. Optionally, you can set the following properties:
  - **Category** - Choose a category to assign your campaign to.
 Categories help you organize your campaigns.
-To know more about creating and managing categories, see [Categories][categories].
+To learn more about creating and managing categories, see [Categories][categories].
   - **Allow contacts to restart the campaign** - Click the toggle switch to allow contacts to restart the campaign if you’re building a campaign for a recurring message (birthdays, subscriptions) or transactional operations (activity notifications, updating data).
 Enabling this option lets contacts go through the same campaign multiple times without you having to clone the campaign.
    - **Published** - Click the toggle switch to publish or unpubish the campaign.
 Ensure not to publish a campaign until you’re actually ready for it to go live.
 You can also schedule to publish or unpublish a campaign on  a future date by selecting a time and date.
 6. Click **Launch Campaign Builder** to start building your campaign and add at least one event.
 For information about how to use the campign builder, see [Using the Campaign Builder][using-campaign-builder].